lonixchu-hk/auto-app-starter/README.md

 - 📌 **Memorize Window Positions**: Save the position and size of any open application across multiple monitors.
 - 🔄 **Auto-Start Applications**: Automatically start selected applications at their saved positions when your PC boots.
 - 🔍 **Simple and Intuitive UI**: Easily select and manage your applications with a user-friendly interface.
-- 📝 **Persistent Configuration**: Your configurations are saved in a JSON file, allowing you to maintain settings across sessions.
 - 🔧 **Installer Included**: Easy setup with the provided installer, which automatically registers the auto-start script.

 ## 🛠 Installation